-\begin{proposition} Let $\bar\bstheta^R$ be the parameter of the reduction density $\bar f^R$ defined in \eqref{eq: reduction approx} with $\rho$ being the expected transportation divergence $\Tau_c$.
-Suppose assumptions \ref{assumption: iid}-\ref{assumption: continuous} are satisfied.
-Then $\bar\bstheta^R$ is a consistent estimator of $\bstheta^*$. \end{proposition} The assumption that the parameters are ordered and initialized in Assumption \ref{assumption: iid} is common and necessary because under it the MoE models are identifiable \citep{JIANG19991253}.
-Assumption \ref{assumption: continuous} ensures the divergence between $\bar{f}^{R}$ and $f^*$ tends to 0 as $N \to \infty$.
-The proof of Proposition~\ref{prop: consistency} is given in the supplementary material Sec.~\ref{appendix: consistency}.
+\begin{theorem}[Consistency of the reduction estimator] Let $\bar{\boldsymbol{\theta}}^{R}$ denote the parameter vector of the reduction density $\bar f^{R}$ defined in \eqref{eq: reduction approx}, where the aggregation criterion $\rho$ is the expected transportation divergence $\Tau_c$.
+Suppose that Assumptions~\ref{assumption: iid}--\ref{assumption: convex} hold, and that each local estimator $\widehat\bstheta_m$ is a consistent estimator of $\bstheta^*$.
+Then $\bar{\boldsymbol{\theta}}^{R}$ is a consistent estimator of $\boldsymbol{\theta}^*$. \end{theorem} The ordering and initialization assumption in Assumption~\ref{assumption: iid} is standard in MoE models and ensures identifiability of the MoE model \cite{JIANG19991253}.
+Assumption~\ref{assumption: continuous} guarantees the continuity of the transportation divergence with respect to the expert parameters, and Assumption~\ref{assumption: convex} ensures convexity of the cost function.
+The proof of Theorem~\ref{thm: consistency} is provided in the supplementary material (Section~\ref{appendix: consistency}).

-\section{An MM algorithm for the reduction estimator}
+\section{An MM Algorithm for the Reduction Estimator}

-We see that, the optimization problem \eqref{eq: problem minimize R} is accompanied by the objective function $\mathcal R_c(g)$ defined upon another optimization, w.r.t the transportation plan $\Bs P$, that makes the approach such as gradient descent hard to apply directly.
-For that we derive an MM algorithm \citep{lange2004mm}, which requires the definition of a so-called majorant function, to solve the problem \eqref{eq: problem minimize R}.
-The MM algorithm in our problem consists of starting from an initial model $g^{(0)}\in\mathcal M_K$, then at each iteration $t$, find a majorant function for $\mathcal R_c(g)$ at $g^{(t)}$, and minimize it to obtain the next model $g^{(t+1)}$.
-The generated sequence $(g^{(t)})_{t\geqslant1}$ satisfies $\mathcal R_c(g^{(0)}) \geqslant\mathcal R_c(g^{(1)}) \geqslant\ldots$ We keep running until convergence is reached, \textit{i.e.}, there is no significant change in the value of $\mathcal R_c(g)$.
+We observe that the optimization problem \eqref{eq: problem minimize R} involves the objective function $\mathcal R_c(g)$, which itself is defined through another optimization with respect to the transportation plan $\Bs P$.
+This nested structure makes approaches such as gradient descent difficult to apply directly.

+To address this issue, we derive an MM algorithm \cite{lange2004mm}, which relies on the construction of a majorant function, to solve the problem \eqref{eq: problem minimize R}.
+The MM algorithm in our setting proceeds as follows.
+Starting from an initial model $g^{(0)}\in\mathcal M_K$, at each iteration $t$ we construct a majorant function of $\mathcal R_c(g)$ at $g^{(t)}$, and minimize it to obtain the next iterate $g^{(t+1)}$.
+The generated sequence $(g^{(t)})_{t\geqslant1}$ satisfies the descent property \( \mathcal R_c(g^{(0)}) \geqslant \mathcal R_c(g^{(1)}) \geqslant \ldots \) The iterations are continued until convergence, \textit{i.e.}, when there is no significant change in the value of $\mathcal R_c(g)$.
 The local minimum obtained at convergence is then taken as the desired model $\bar f^R$.
-This descent property is attractive and makes it very stable, as compared to other (\textit{e.g.} gradient descent) algorithms for which the monotonicity property often does not hold.
-Moreover, in gradient descent, we need to calculate the gradient of the objective function in \eqref{eq: problem minimize R}, which is not obvious, as it is defined upon another optimization (w.r.t the transportation plan $\Bs P$).